Advice and resources : Request for Help process guidance for professionals

 Will the requirements for a support plan put additional pressures on school staff?

 The updates to the process are intended to reflect the graduated response and ordinarily available provision and what is already happening in schools.
-Our assumption is that where there are concerns sufficient enough to warrant referral for a specialist assessment, these will also be triggering a support plan in school.
+Our assumption is that where there are concerns that are significant enough to warrant referral for a specialist assessment, these will also be triggering a support plan in school.

-All children/young people will need a fully completed form and supporting evidence before we can accept for assessment as it is the only way to gather the depth of information required.
+All children and young people will need a fully completed form and supporting evidence before we can accept for assessment as it is the only way to gather the depth of information required.
 We cannot properly triage the referral and make decisions we have all the information required.

 Will completing the additional information form create additional work for schools?